DaddyBearSEA/reading-notes/class-03.md

 Putting things inside 'boxes' makes css easier

 ### CSS display and Visibility properties can hide elements
+- shorthand border: [margin] [style] [color]
+- cetering content martin: 10px auto 10px auto => set the left and right to Auto
+  > 1. 10 px = Top margin
+  > 2. auto = right margin to auto size within the box
+  > 3. 10 px = bottom margin
+  > 4. auto = left margin to auto size within the box

 ### block level boxes can be masde into inline boxes and vice versa
+**Display property**
+- inline => created a block levelelement to act like an inline element
+- block => cuases an inline element to act like a block level element
+- inline-block => causes a block -level element to flow like an inline element, while retaining other features of block-level element
+- none => hides an element from teh page.
+But can be seen in 'view' source.

+display: inline;

+**Box Shadows, Rounded Corners and Elliptical Shapes** allows you to  create sytling around your boxes

 ### Legibility can be imporoved by controling the width of boxes containing text and the leading.

+Bear Man Pig again

 ### CSS3 allows the ability to create image borders and rounded boarders